When was the last time you stood up today?

 Is there anything that I can just dump/ disregard and not do?
 Cross it off and forget about it.

 Is there anything I can delegate?
-Send a quick tasker email to delegate that task and make a note on your calendar on when you need to follow up.
+Send a quick tasker email to delegate that task and make a note on your calendar when you need to follow up.

 Finally, I take a deep breath, mentally close the “office door” (even if it just means closing your laptop and taking it off the dining room table), and leave work and work.

 But, you do not have to get as burnt out as I did.
-Hopefully, you can learn from my mistakes and learn from what I have found to be life-changing for myself and the people I shared my First/Last 30 tip with.
+Hopefully, you can learn from my mistakes and what I have found to be life-changing for myself and the people I shared my First/Last 30 tip with.